≡ Menu

 Komondor History and Origin

 The Komondor has been around in Hungary for a very long time.
-In fact, the earliest mention of this dog was made sometime in the 16th century.
-During this time, these dogs were used by the Magyars (Hungary’s earliest inhabitants) to protect the Magyar Sheep for wolves.
+The earliest mention of this dog was made sometime in the 16th century.
+During this time, these dogs were used by the Magyars (Hungary’s earliest inhabitants) to protect the Magyar Sheep from wolves.
+Now, it doesn’t take much imagination to understand why these dogs would be good at this; after all, they do look like sheep, especially when you place one in the middle of a herd.

 But what…

-Their “looks” don’t immediately convey is how seriously they took their job.
-You see, in addition to looking a lot like sheep, the Komondor dog was and is ferociously protective of his folk.
-So much so that not only are the Komondor’s credited as being the best sheep watchdog in all of Hungary, their also credited with having rid the country of wolves all together!
+Their “looks” don’t immediately convey how seriously they took their job.
+Besides looking a lot like sheep, the Komondor dog was and is ferociously protective of his folk.
+So much so that not only are the Komondors credited as being the best sheep watchdog in all of Hungary, but they are also credited with having rid the country of wolves altogether!

 Komondor’s in America

-In 1933, the Komondor was introduced to America and quickly recognized by the American Kennel Club (AKC) in 1937 which was very fortunate because this breed like many other domesticated dog breeds throughout Europe was nearly decimated as a result of War World II.
+In 1933, the Komondor was introduced to America and quickly recognized by the American Kennel Club (AKC) in 1937.
+This breed was very fortunate because, like many other domesticated dog breeds throughout Europe, it was nearly decimated due to World War II.

-This Hungarian dog is one of the top-150 dog breeds in the United States terms of popularity.
-And while he may still not be commonly available dog outside of Hungary, there are many dog owners within the United States allowing those determined enough to be able to get their hands on one.
+Enough Komondors survived the war, and with help from foreign breeders, the Komondor dog breed recovered, which is why we still have these guys around today.
+Today, this Hungarian dog is one of the top 150 dog breeds in the United States in popularity.
+And while he may still not be a commonly available dog outside of Hungary, many dog owners within the United States allow those determined enough to get their hands on one.

 He is distinctly noticeable because of his dense, soft, thick, woolly undercoat and curly or wavy course outer coat.
 His coat is almost always white, but it’s not pure white.